 Blastomycosis in cats is a disease that can be potentially deadly for your feline.
 Cats can pick it up when they’re around damp soil that contains mold.
 It’s considered a non-contagious disease, but it can have severe consequences for cats.

 Common symptoms to look out for include coughing and difficulties breathing, along with a fever.
-If you see the signs in your cat, then you should consult your veterinarian right away so they can treat it.
+If you see the signs in your cat, then you must consult your veterinarian right away so they can treat it.

 Here’s what you should know about the symptoms, causes, and treatments for blastomycosis in cats.